tlevine/www.thomaslevine.com/README.md

     git checkout upgrade
     git merge nanoc-h5bp
-    # Deal with merge crap.
+    echo Deal with merge crap.
+    bundle # figure out how to set the directory; it uses the system directory, so i wound up installing stuff manually with gem nanoc
-    # Compile the site, and make sure it works.
-    git commit -a
+    echo Compile the site, and make sure it works. git commit -a

 Now, merge with `master` and deal with more merge crap.

     git checkout upgrade
     git merge nanoc-h5bp
-    # Deal with merge crap.
+    echo Deal with merge crap.
+    bundle
+    nanoc
-    # Compile the site, and make sure it works.
-    git commit -a
+    echo Compile the site, and make sure it works. git commit -a

 Finally, you can merge into master.